 To create a fresh, vibrant energy in your home, the first feng shui recommendation is to clean the air, and then to use pleasant, healing essential oils.
 The most basic way to clear the air is to open the windows and aerate your space often.
 If this is not possible, use air purifying plants, such as areca palm, Boston Fern, Dracaena Jenny Craig and others.

-Once you have a good fresh foundation, pure essential oils are your best choice for creating high quality energy in your home.
-You can use various essential oils for various purposes, such as lavender for relaxation, for example, eucalyptus to increase oxygen supply or peppermint and lemongrass for refreshing, vibrant energy.
+You can use essential oils for various purposes, such as lavender for relaxation, or peppermint for refreshing, vibrant energy.

 If you have never used essential oils before, your best bet is to start with air sprays, or air mists made with natural oils.
 This way you use them the same way as the typical fragrances - just spray the content into the air as needed.
 You can buy essential oils mists in various places, from health food stores and bookstores to various on-line shops.